 Revelation 19:9 – The angel said to me, “Write: ‘How blessed are those who have been invited to the wedding feast of the Lamb!’”
 Then he added, “These are God’s very words.”

 As we see in this verse, there is still One Big wedding feast to come.
 The wedding feasts of the Lamb and His Bride the church.
 We also see that only those who have been invited are able to attend this wedding feast.

-The invite started with God sending His own Son (Jesus) to die for our sins on a cross (John 3:16)
+The invite started with God sending His own Son (Jesus) to die for our sins on the cross (John 3:16)

 for, “Everyone who calls on the name of the Lord will be saved.”
 (Rom 10:13)